-- Complementary and Natural Healthcare Council provides updated information on latest government announcements as well as research publications and guidance on registration. (tinyurl.com/3u6bxv59). - National Library of Scotland free registration for library eResources (www.nls.uk/business) gives access to a number of COBRA start-up guides which contain useful market summaries and links to further information.
-Some of the reports available are: Acupuncturist; Aromatherapist; Herbalist; Homeopath; Nutritional Therapist; Reflexologist; Reiki Practitioner and Yoga Teacher. - University of the Highlands and Islands Moray College UHI is offering a new BSc (Hons) Integrative Healthcare degree which includes a suite of 19 integrative healthcare continuous professional development modules.
-Many of the modules are recognised by the Federation of Professional Therapists and the reflexology packages are recognised by the Association of Reflexologists. (tinyurl.com/yc4pfrc5). - NHS, Complementary and alternative medicine.
-The NHS has produced a guide to complementary and alternative medicine (CAM), including information on finding a practitioner, professional associations and accredited registers for CAMs and questions to ask before starting treatment. (tinyurl.com/y7tpwmbd)
+- Complementary and Natural Healthcare Council provides updated information on latest government announcements as well as research publications and guidance on registration.
+(Home Page | CNHC). - National Library of Scotland free registration for library eResources (www.nls.uk/business) gives access to a number of COBRA start-up guides which contain useful market summaries and links to further information.
+Some of the reports available are: Acupuncturist; Aromatherapist; Herbalist; Homeopath; Nutritional Therapist; Reflexologist; Reiki Practitioner and Yoga Teacher. - NHS, Complementary and alternative medicine.
+The NHS has produced a guide to complementary and alternative medicine (CAM), including information on finding a practitioner, professional associations and accredited registers for CAMs and questions to ask before starting treatment.
+(Complementary and alternative medicine NHS)

 Disclaimer: Please note that this research may contain copyrighted material.
-Copyright belongs to the holders credited above and, as such, recipients of this research reproduce and repurpose this information at their own risk.
+Copyright belongs to the holders credited and as such, recipients of this research must only use the information for their own internal business purposes, and must not publish, reproduce or repurpose the information, or make it available to any third party, without permission from the original copyright holders.
+"Repurpose" includes any uploading of the information to Al tools.